GowdaHemannth/GowdaHemannth/README.md

 <td width="50%">

 ### 📊 DSA Practice Repository
-Structured practice of core DSA topics with optimized solutions.
+Structured practice of Data Structures and Algorithms with optimized solutions.

 🔗 <a href="#">View Repository</a>